 With equus being the Latin word for “horse” (representing all members of the equine family), and soma being the Greek word for “body”, the name EQUUSOMA™ emerged as the natural linguistic representation of this symbolism.
 The synchronistic discovery of Kim McElroy’s image and poem linking horse and tiger energies, in light of the symbolism they hold in Somatic Experiencing®, led to the natural development of the EQUUSOMA™ logo combining these powerful archetypes in the context of healing from trauma.

-The EquuSpirit: Healing with Horses logo for client programs was inspired by indigenous perspectives that nature is a source of healing, and that horses in particular carry their own form of medicine.
+The original logo for client programs was EquuSpirit: Healing with Horses, inspired by indigenous perspectives that nature is a source of healing, and that horses in particular carry their own form of medicine.
 The quote by Dr. Levine about the archetype of the winged horse is reflected in the feathers in the horse’s mane.
 The combination of the two metaphors represents the dual power to move forward with energy and aliveness, and lift us above and beyond the barriers, both inner and external, that limit us.